JonathanF1210/DiscordBot/README.md

 # FirstBot Features:
 ## Event Listener
-* Responds with "Hello (_username_)" when a message that a member types contains "Hello FirstBot" in any channel.
+* Responds with "Hello (_username_)" when a message that a member types contains "Hello FirstBot".
 Ignoring caps and spaces.

 * When a member reacts to any message, FirstBot sends a message saying, "(_user_) reacted to a message with (_emoji reaction_) in the (_channel reaction occurred in_) channel!"